Back to All Events

 GOOD TO KNOW

-• Programme features living‑history shows, medieval market, music and combat displays — see the Official site.
+• Program features living‑history shows, medieval market, music and combat displays — see the Official site.

 • Getting around: downtown Oslo is well served by public transport (Ruter); plan via the official Journey planner.